 Electric Vehicle Supply Equipment (EVSE) Grant Program

-Electric Vehicle Supply Equipment grants are available to governments, business owners, non-profits, homeowners associations, utilities and equipment providers.
-Funding may be used to purchase Level 1, 2 or direct current fast-charge (DCFC) equipment for light-duty vehicles.
+Electric Vehicle Supply Equipment grants are available to Governments (Federal, State, municipal, public education institutions, public utilities, and other public institutions), businesses, non-profits, homeowner associations, electric utilities, and EVSE equipment providers.
+Funding may be used to purchase Level 2 or direct current fast-charge (DCFC) equipment for light-duty vehicles.

 Downtown & Village Center Tax Credits